ipdk-io/ipsec-recipe/README.md

 system.
 The list of dependencies can be found in `sde/tools/setup/install_dep.py` file.

-Prerequisites from stratum-deps and networking-recipe are assumed to be installed.
+Prerequisites for stratum-deps and networking-recipe are assumed to be installed.
+Some of them also apply to ipsec-recipe.

-Install the following dependencies for building ipsec-recipe.
+Install the following packages for building ipsec-recipe.

 For Fedora: